Built in 1967, Ya Po Ah Terrace is a modernist concrete and glass structure.

 The occupied renovation of ten properties, containing 498 residential units, will serve low income individuals and families.

-The six-story building will provide medical supportive services and 177 apartments to formerly homeless individuals.
+The six-story building provides medical supportive services and 177 apartments to formerly homeless individuals.

-When complete, 90 apartment homes will serve those transitioning from incarceration or homelessness.
+90 apartment homes serve those transitioning from incarceration or homelessness.

 The transit oriented building will offer 253 affordable units.